ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 When to quote variables (a YAML gotcha)
 =======================================

 If you start a value with ``{{ foo }}``, you must quote the whole expression to create valid YAML syntax.
 If you do not quote the whole expression, the YAML parser cannot interpret the syntax - it might be a variable or it might be the start of a YAML dictionary.
-See the :ref:`yaml_syntax` documentation for more guidance on writing YAML.
+For guidance on writing YAML, see the :ref:`yaml_syntax` documentation.

 If you use a variable without quotes like this::